chapdel/fmc/docs/upgrading.md

 ### Automation mail queue

-Make sure to add the 'send-automation-mail', queue to the 'mailcoach-general' key in your `horizon.php` config file.
+Make sure to add the `send-automation-mail`, queue to the `mailcoach-general` key in your `horizon.php` config file.

 ```
 'mailcoach-general' => [